wejgaard/HolonCode/README.md

 Download and install Tcl/Tk via https://docs.activestate.com/activetcl/8.6/

 #### 2. HolonCode
-Download Holoncode.zip or<br>
+Download Holoncode.zip, or<br>
-access HolonCode in GitHub Desktop
+use HolonCode in GitHub Desktop

 ### Create a Project

-A HolonCode project consists of a database that contains the program units and a browser for handling the program.
-IOW, a content management system for source code
+A HolonCode project consists of a database that contains the program units and a browser for handling the program. <br>IOW, a content management system for source code

 To create a new project, say "MyProject", use the command  "tclsh holonCode\src\holoncode.tcl MyProject.hdb".